-Note that the in-memory Jersey test container does not support all features, such as the @Context injection used by BasicAuthFactory and OAuthFactory.
+Note that the in-memory Jersey test container does not support all features, such as the @Context injection.
 A different test container can be used via ResourceTestRule.
-Builder#setTestContainerFactory (TestContainerFactory).
+Builder#setTestContainerFactory(TestContainerFactory).

 For example, if you want to use the Grizzly HTTP server (which supports @Context injections) you need to add the dependency for the Jersey Test Framework providers to your Maven POM and set GrizzlyWebTestContainerFactory as TestContainerFactory in your test classes.